 Be sure to practice what you preach.
 Remove any distractions from your classroom that will sidetrack students:

 - Turn off computers when you aren’t using them.

 - “Keep your hands, feet, and limbs to yourself.”

 - Ask students to turn their phones off before they enter your classroom.

 - Discourage students from turning up to class late.

-Teaching self-control is not about lecturing students on what they should and shouldn’t do.
-Make your learning outcomes more successful by incorporating games that encourage self-discipline in your classroom.
+Self-control lessons aren’t about lecturing students on what they should and shouldn’t do.
+Make your learning outcomes more successful by creating and incorporating self-control activities for kids that encourage self-discipline in your classroom.
 These games can help children control their emotions and reinforce the benefits of self-control.